Asia > South Korea: Covid-19 and Travel

 Provisions for travellers

-Tests: Negative PCR test is required for all countries.
+Tests: Negative PCR test is required for some travelers.

 Action taken in the country